Adaendra/sky-map-algorithm/README.md

 # Sky Map Algorithm
-Algorithm to locate stars in the sky
+Algorithm implementation to locate stars in the sky.

 --------
 ## Objectives
-The goal is to implement an algorithm to locate stars in the sky for a date-time and a location.

-*(ex : lat: 35.689487, long: 139.691711, 01-01-2020 00:00)*
+The goal is to implement an algorithm to locate stars in the sky for a date-time and a location. *(ex : lat: 35.689487, long: 139.691711, 01-01-2020 00:00)*

+There is a lot of projects who use these algorithms but no-one have a simple librairy to reuse it.

-A website will be added to use this algorithm and see results.
+A website will be added to use this algorithm (TypeScript version) and see results.

+### Algorithm implementations
+* [ ] TypeScript
+* [ ] Python
+* [ ] Java
+* [ ] Scala